Kate took back control after her second breast cancer diagnosis and became a positive role model for her family

 For this purpose we decided to produce a free Patient Information Leaflet for anyone concerned about either their own diagnosis or that of a family member or friend.
 Designed in collaboration with our sports ambassador Karen Arney, a GP and secondary spread breast cancer patient herself, with assistance of breast cancer patients, researchers and healthcare professionals (including our trustee and breast cancer surgeon Dennis Remoundos), the aim of the guide is to help patients through the referral and investigative process step by step.

-The leaflets will be ready from early March 2020.
 If you would like to order a copy of your own Patient Information Leaflet, please complete the form below.